frida/frida-website/_i18n/en/_docs/stalker.md

 Now let's look at the options when we follow a thread with Stalker.
 Stalker generates events when a followed thread is being executed, these are placed onto a queue and flushed either periodically or manually by the user.
+This isn't done by stalker itself, but the `EventSink::process` vfunc as re-entering the JavaScript runtime to process events one at a time would be prohibitively expensive.
 The size and time period can be configured by the options.
 Events can be generated on a per-instruction basis either for calls, returns or all instructions.
 Or they can be generated on a block basis, either when a block is executed, or when it is instrumented by the Stalker engine.

 We can also provide one of two callbacks `onReceive` or `onCallSummary`.
 The former will quite simply deliver a binary blob containing the raw events